dikenokgolane-84/Bright-Coffee-shop-sales-analysis/README.md

 	•	Low-Performing Items

   💡 Recommendations
-	1. Increase stock and marketing focus on top-selling items.
+	1.Increase stock and marketing     focus on top-selling items.
-	2. Launch morning promotions to capitalize on peak hours.
+2.Launch morning promotions to capitalize on peak hours.
-	3. Improve staff scheduling based on traffic trends.
+	3.Improve staff scheduling based on traffic trends.
-	4. Review pricing and promotions for low-performing products.
+	4.Review pricing and promotions for low-performing products.

 💻 Tools
 Snowflake